FredyWise/Simple-Calculator/README.md

 Business Calculator from the Simple-Calculator Series is a modern, fully customizable calculator component designed for Android applications.
 It is tailored to make money calculations easy, offering a streamlined solution for business or personal financial tasks.
 Built using Kotlin, Jetpack Compose, and Material3, this component seamlessly integrates into your projects and adapts to your application's look and feel.

-Key aspects of Simple-Calculator include:
+Key aspects of Simple Business Calculator include:

 - **Primary Use**: Ideal for straightforward money calculations, making it a practical tool for business applications.
 - **Customizable UI**: Adjust the calculator's colors, shapes, and text styles to align with your app's theme.